singh-man/books/crackingTheCoding/17_hard.md

 17 Hard
 =======

 **17.1 Add Without Plus:** Write a function that adds two numbers.
-You should not use+ or any arithmetic operators.
+You should not use + or any arithmetic operators.

 SOLUTION

 ---

 Our first instinct in problems like these should be that we're going to have to work with bits.
 Why?
-Because when you take away the+ sign, what other choice do we have?
+Because when you take away the + sign, what other choice do we have?
 Plus, that's how computers do it!

 Our next thought should be to deeply understand how addition works.
 We can walk through an addition problem to see if we can understand something new-some pattern-and then see if we can replicate that with code.